SaleRazvan/portfolio-website/personal-web-page/README.md

 ## Features

 - **Home Page**: General summary.
-- **Skills Page**: Dive into my tech toolkit: a personal journey through the technologies and skills that define my coding approach.
+- **Skills Page**: Explore the web development services I provide, and dive into my tech toolkit: a personal journey through the technologies and skills that define my coding approach.
-- **Services Page**: Explore the web development services I provide, highlighting my expertise and capabilities.
+- **Career Page**: A curated showcase of my technical journey.
+Review my completed projects to see examples of problem-solving, data integration, and my commitment to clean, efficient web development.
+- **My Travels**: A collection of photography and reflections from my journeys worldwide.
-- **Play with my API Page**: Interact with a Leaflet-powered map with markers revealing fun facts for every country, dynamically fetched from my custom backend.
+- **GeoData Visualizer**: Interact with a Leaflet-powered map with markers revealing fun facts for every country, dynamically fetched from my custom backend.

 ## Technologies Used